shftan/shftan.github.io/index.md

         </div>

         <div class="span8">
-                <p>I am a research scientist at Facebook.
+                <p>I am a research scientist at Facebook, working on safe and robust experimentation and causal inference.
+I am also interested in interpretability and algorithmic fairness.
 I received my PhD from <a href="https://stat.cornell.edu/">Cornell Statistics</a>, where I was advised by <a href="http://faculty.bscb.cornell.edu/~hooker/">Giles Hooker</a> and <a href="https://courses.cit.cornell.edu/mtw1/">Martin Wells</a>, with <a href="https://www.cs.cornell.edu/people/tj/">Thorsten Joachims</a> and <a href="https://www.microsoft.com/en-us/research/people/rcaruana/">Rich Caruana</a> on my committee.
-During the later years of my PhD studies, I was based in the SF Bay Area where I was a visiting student and bioinformatics programmer at <a href="https://epibiostat.ucsf.edu/">UCSF</a>.</p>

-<p>Broadly, I work on causal inference and interpretability of machine learning methods.
-I'm also interested in algorithmic fairness.
-I particularly enjoy working on methods useful for healthcare and public policy.</p>
+I recently co-founded the <a href="https://www.trustworthyml.org/">Trustworthy ML Initiative</a> to bring together researchers and practitioners working in the field.</p>

 <p>Previously, I studied at Berkeley and Columbia, and worked in public policy in NYC, including the health department and public hospitals system.
 In 2014, I was a <a href="http://www.dssgfellowship.org/">Data Science for Social Good</a> fellow.
 I spent two summers at Microsoft Research, working with <a href="https://www.microsoft.com/en-us/research/people/rcaruana/">Rich Caruana</a>, <a href="https://www.microsoft.com/en-us/research/people/kori/">Kori Inkpen</a>, and <a href="https://www.microsoft.com/en-us/research/people/eckamar/">Ece Kamar</a>.
-I'm on the board of the <a href="https://wimlworkshop.org">Women in Machine Learning</a> organization.</p>
+During the later years of my PhD studies, I was based in the SF Bay Area where I was a visiting student and bioinformatics programmer at <a href="https://epibiostat.ucsf.edu/">UCSF</a>.
+I am on the board of the <a href="https://wimlworkshop.org">Women in Machine Learning</a> organization.</p>

         </div>
 </div>